JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 ## Getting Started

 The Pkg REPL-mode is entered using from the Julia REPL using the key `]`.
+To return to the `julia>` prompt, either press backspace when the input line is empty or press Ctrl+C.
 To generate the files for a new project, use `pkg> generate`.

 ```
 pkg> generate HelloWorld